• Skip to primary navigation

 Add to soups, or make fragrant, fresh tomato sauce: saute onions and garlic, add chopped tomatoes and chopped fresh herbs, simmer, then season to taste with sea salt and pepper.

-In more recent times, I choose to dehydrate excess tomatoes.
+Recently, I have chosen to dehydrate excess tomatoes.
 Simply slice 1/4″ and dry under 115 degrees Fahrenheit until dry.
 Then vac seal and/or store in cool and dry location.
 They can be soaked in water and blended to make sauce or paste (depending on how much water you use).
 Or, you can powder them when dry to store in even smaller spaces.

 My Tomato Recipes